ehardwick2/Energy_Demand_Forecasting/README.md

 </p>

 The error metrics are sorted by lowest RMSE, which is the accuracy metric I chose to use for model comparison over mean absolute error (MAE) or mean absolute percent error (MAPE) because the errors are squared before they are averaged which gives the RMSE a higher weight to large errors, making RMSE more useful when large errors are undesirable.
 The lower the RMSE, the more accurate the prediction.
-Prophet has the lowest RMSE for a six day forcast window and for the seven month forecast window on the test sets.
+Prophet has the lowest RMSE for a six day forecast window and for the seven month forecast window on the test sets.

 <p align="center">